korlibs-archive/docs-old.korge.org/korim/qr/index.md

 ### Constructing a builder

-First we have to construct a `QR` instance or use the companion object This class can be constructed with a `correctionLevel` parameter, and colors for the dark and light areas: `colorDark` and `colorLight`.
+First we have to construct a `QR` instance or use the companion object.
+This class can be constructed with a `correctionLevel` parameter, and colors for the dark and light areas: `colorDark` and `colorLight`.

 ```kotlin
 val qr = QR // Singleton